 Immigrating to Canada

-- Family class (if you are the close relative of a Canadian citizen)
+- Family sponsorships (if you are the close relative of a Canadian citizen)

-- Skilled workers (usually requires a university degree, proficiency in English/French and work experience among other requirements).
+- Skilled workers (usually requires a university degree, proficiency in English/French and skilled professional work experience among other requirements).
 There are three programs in this category (Federal skilled workers, Federal Skilled Trades workers, and the Canadian Experience Class for people who have skilled work experience in Canada)

 - Business immigrants